pharmacome/conso/external/README.rst

 2. Run the Bio2BEL GO command line.
 All repositories that can produce a BEL identifiers namespace file have the subcommand `belns write`.
-   The `-d` flag can be used to specify the output directory.
+   The ``-d`` flag can be used to specify an output directory that isn't the current working directory.

 .. code-block:: bash